 The radar wind profilers operate by transmitting in two different vertical planes and receiving backscattered energy from refractive index fluctuations that are moving with the mean wind.
 By sampling in the vertical direction and in two tilted planes, the three components of motion can be determined.

-The system consists of a single phased array antenna that transmits alternately along three pointing directions: one vertical, one tilted about 15 degrees to the south in the north-south vertical plane, and one tilted about 14 degrees to the west of vertical in the east-west vertical plane.
+The system consists of a single-phased array antenna that transmits alternately along five pointing directions: one vertical, two in the north-south vertical plane (one south of vertical, one north of vertical), and two in the east-west vertical plane (one east of vertical, one west of vertical).
+The non-vertical beams are tilted at about 14 degrees from vertical.

 Radial components of motion along each pointing direction are determined sequentially.
-It takes, nominally, 30 to 45 seconds (dwell time) to determine the radial components from a single pointing direction.
-Thus, at the Southern Great Plains (SGP) site the system cycles through three beams (East, North, and vertical) at low power, and then cycles the three beams again at a high power (longer pulse length) setting.
-The whole process is repeated.
+It takes, nominally, 30-45 seconds (dwell time) to determine the radial components from a single pointing direction.
+Thus, at the SGP CART site the system cycles through five beams (South, North, East, West, and vertical) at low power, and then cycles the five beams again at a high power (longer pulse length) setting.
+Then the whole process is repeated.
 About five minutes elapse before the system returns to the beginning of its sequence.
-Within an averaging interval, the estimates from each beam-power combination are saved (11 to 12 in a 1-hour period) and these values are examined and compared at the end of the period to determine the consensus-averaged radial components of motion.
+Within an averaging interval, the estimates from each beam-power combination are saved (11-12 in a 1-hour period); these values are examined and compared at the end of the period to determine the consensus-averaged radial components of motion.

 Briefly, consensus averaging consists of determining if a certain percentage (e.g., 50%) of the values fall within a certain range of each other (e.g., 2 m/s).
 If they do, those values are averaged to produce the radial wind estimate.
 The radial values are then combined to produce the wind profile.
 The results of this averaging process are what are reported in the ".a2" data files produced by the ARM data system.
-Included in these files are: height, speed, direction, radial components, # values in consensus, and signal-to-noise ratio (SNR).
+Included in these files are height, speed, direction, radial components, # values in consensus, and SNR.

-During one time period when the system operates in a single pointing direction (dwell time), data are created in the ".a1" and ".a0" files.
-The system transmits pulses at about a 1- to 10-kHz rate into the atmosphere.
-The backscatter from each transmit pulse is sampled at, for example, a 250-kHz rate.
-This results in one sample every 600 m in range.
+During a single time period during which the system operates in a single pointing direction (dwell time), the data that is produced in the ".a1" and ".a0" files is created.
+The system transmits pulses at about 1-10 kHz rate into the atmosphere.
+The backscatter from each transmit pulse is sampled at, for example, a 1-MHz rate.
+This results in 1 sample every 150 minutes? in range.
 The samples at each range gate are averaged together (time domain integration) over some number (e.g., 100) of pulses to produce a phase value for input into a FFT.
 After (e.g., 64) values are produced, the FFT is performed (one for each range gate).
-This process takes on the order of 1 sec.
+This process takes on the order of 1 second.
 A number (about 30) of these spectra are then averaged together during the dwell time.
 At the end of the dwell time we have produced a single averaged spectrum from each range gate along the designated pointing direction.
 The spectra themselves are placed in the ".a0" data files.

 The spectra are analyzed by the system before moving to the next pointing direction.
 This analysis produces estimates of the SNR, the noise, the mean velocity (proportional to frequency), and the first moment (spectral width) at each range gate.
 This is the information that is stored in the ".a1" data files.
-Thus, both the ".a1" and ".a0" data files have information about (dwell time) intervals; however, the data sequences pointing directions and output powers.
+Both the ".a1" and ".a0" data files thus have information at about (dwell time) intervals; however, the data sequences among pointing directions and output powers.